by-jp/www.byjp.me/content/photos/instagram/62qiqcc3uunifmmdwrhksy6q2a/index.md

 - imported
 - from-instagram
 ---
 Yesterday I did a bit of woodworking, and turned a piece of hardwood into a varnished little stand for my Nixie tube clock.
-It's very satisfying work I tell you\!
+It's very satisfying work I tell you!